Explore the award

 - Contributions made as part of a paid position are not eligible.

 - Only U of T-related volunteer roles will be considered.
 Volunteer leadership and service outside the University community will be not be considered and should not be included on the nomination form.
-Non-U of T volunteer roles should only be listed if they provide essential context for the U of T leadership roles listed in the nomination form.

 Each nomination package must consist of the following: